If you are looking for braces that match the color of your teeth, then you might want to consider Ceramin Braces.

 Brackets: Brackets stick to your teeth and are usually available in white color.

-Archwires: Archwires corve around your teeth connecting all the brackets and apply pressure to your teeth.
+Archwires: Archwires corve around your teeth connecting all the brackets and applying pressure to your teeth.

-As a result of this pressure, your teeth straightening.
+As a result of this pressure, your teeth straighten.

 There are mostly available in silver, white, or frost color to blend in with light-colored brackets.

-Elastic Bands: These bands attach hooks on the brackets of your braces.
+Elastic Bands: This rubber band attaches hooks on the brackets of your braces.

-They are able to keep the archwire in place and also helps to adjust the position of your teeth and jaw.
+They are able to keep the archwire in place and also help to adjust the position of your teeth and jaw.